WE ARE TAI PHILADELPHIA

 Upcoming Events

-Please join us on May 4, 2025 at 3:00 PM EST for this exciting and fun-filled day.
-This year we will honor Callie Odom Gentry, Stenographer of the Tuskegee Airmen.
-Callie Gentry was a recipient of the 2007 Congressional […]
+Please join us on May 3, 2026 at 3:00 PM EST for this exciting and fun-filled day.
+This Program will honor the legacy of both men and women reflective of diverse races and ethnic backgrounds who participated […]